Skip to main content

 Engaging the community

 Street dog sterilization isn’t just about the surgeries—it’s about engaging with people, changing perceptions and fostering a sense of community around the care of animals.
 Humane World for Animals has made community engagement a pillar of its approach, and it’s something our partners on the ground appreciate.
+To make this clear to all visitors and partners, in collaboration with artists, we have converted the facility into a more welcoming, informative and engaging space with murals about dog behavior, rabies awareness and community participation.

 “Sterilization is often misunderstood, but Humane World for Animals doesn’t just perform surgeries—they ensure people understand why it matters,” said Dr. Vishakha Shukla, founder of Nawabi Tails Rescue Foundation, our long-term partner in Lucknow.
 “Their team goes beyond medical intervention, focusing on educating communities, debunking myths and fostering a culture of responsibility and kindness.
 Through their volunteer programs, I’ve witnessed children, students and entire neighborhoods learning to care for strays instead of fearing them.”

 The program’s collaborative spirit was set early on at a 2019 meeting with local animal welfare groups and activists to define roles and expectations and ensure alignment and cooperation rather than competition.
-Since then, over 15,000 residents from 475 neighborhoods have participated in workshops, meetings and training sessions.
+Since then, over 17,000 residents from 475 neighborhoods have participated in workshops, meetings and training sessions.
 These individuals have played a crucial role by identifying unsterilized dogs, reporting bite cases and suspected rabies cases, and bringing dogs to our facility for treatment.
 In fact, 20% to 30% of the dogs in the program have been brought in through direct involvement of community members.

 And we’re seeing the communities themselves change: In February 2025, members from a neighborhood known as Golf City Ansal mapped their residential complex into zones and collaborated with us to organize a sterilization and vaccination drive on World Spay Day.
 The drive resulted in 77 dogs being sterilized and vaccinated against rabies.
 The community even raised funds to provide additional vaccines for treating 64 dogs, with plans to secure more.